-This is the fourth edition of the Norwegian Diving- and Treatment Tables.
+The Norwegian Diving- and Treatment Tables is now published in its fifth edition.
 This book contains tables for diving on air or nitrox, as well as therapeutic recompression procedures for decompression illness and other ailments requiring hyperbaric treatment.

-The present (fourth) edition has been significantly revised.
-The decompression tables for dives not considered exceptional (i.e. not identified with asterisks) are mainly unchanged from the third edition.
-However the exceptional dives and SurDO2 dives have been revised with more conservative decompression obligations (shorter bottom times and/or extension of decompression times).
-The procedures for repeated dives are unchanged, but the schedules slightly adjusted.
-Additionally, we have introduced a procedure for multilevel diving.
+A number of changes was introduced for SurDO2 procedures when the tables published in the fourth edition in 2017.
+At the same time, the procedures included provision for multilevel diving.
+The changes from the fourth to the fifth edition is less.
+The major change relates to limitation of bottom time as stipulated by the Norwegian Labour inspection authority in the Regulations concerning the performance of work, use of work equipment and related technical requirements.
+Additionally some minor errors and inaccuracies are corrected.

 This publication aims to further increase the understanding of safe diving procedures.
 Hence, we emphasize the correct application of diving tables to limit the risk of decompression illness.
 We also focus on the correct procedures whenever an incident takes place.
 This publication targets all personnel involved in diving operations and a thorough knowledge of diving medicine and diving physiology is no prerequisite.